 Does my disability ‘count’?

-The definition of ‘disability’ is very broad and can include learning difficulties, mental health conditions, physical disabilities, and long-term health conditions like cancer or HIV.
+The definition of ‘disability’ is very broad and can include some learning difficulties, mental health conditions, physical disabilities, and long-term health conditions like cancer or HIV.
 You might feel that your needs are not as urgent as someone else’s or that you’ve managed in the past without support.
 However, impairments can affect learning in different ways and it’s always worth checking with a university’s disabilities adviser to see if you’re entitled to support, as universities have a duty to assist students with a broad spectrum of needs.

 Whilst there are usually advantages to disclosing your disability (see below), it remains 100% your choice and there is no obligation if you don’t feel comfortable using the label.
 It’s a personal choice about what feels right for you.

 Why do universities need to know about my disability?